Pi Pizzeria Team Outing

 Lab Mission

-1. To understand the mechanisms of endometriosis-associated pain and develop patient-centered integrative treatments to improve the quality of life people with endometriosis.
+1. To understand the mechanisms of endometriosis-associated pain and develop patient-centered integrative treatments to improve the quality of life for people with endometriosis.

 2. To understand the care experiences and symptoms of people with endometriosis, fibroids, and other benign gynecologic conditions in order to identify ways to improve clinical discussions, care delivery, and surgical outcomes.

-Whitney Ross, MD
+Whitney Ross, MD, MSCI

 Assistant Professor, Obstetrics and Gynecology